about

 Formats include:

-• workshops and collaborative research sessions
+• workshops and collaborative research situations

 photo by FRANK Orange Ear